ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include cddl/swresults.cddl}
 ~~~~

-## The Submodules Part of a Token (submods)
+## Submodules (submods)

-Some devices are complex, having many subsystems or submodules.
+Some devices are complex, having many subsystems.
 A
 mobile phone is a good example.
 It may have several connectivity
-submodules for communications (e.g., Wi-Fi and cellular).
+subsystems for communications (e.g., Wi-Fi and cellular).
 It may have
 subsystems for low-power audio and video playback.
 It may have one or
 more security-oriented subsystems like a TEE or a Secure Element.

-Each subsystem can have a claims-set of its own.
-This is one type of submodule.
-That submodule can be either embedded in a surrounding token or be detached.
+The claims for a subsystem can be grouped together in a submodule or submod.
-When it is detached, then a digest of it goes in the surrounding token.

-Subsystems in some devices may independently produce fully-formed attestation tokens.
-These fully-formed and signed tokens are also submodules.
-They are called nested token submodules or just nested tokens.
-Thus a token for a whole device includes these nested tokens and cryptographically binds together all the attestations for the device.
-Rats architecture refers to this a composite device.

-The submods part of a token are in a single map/object with many entries, one
+The submods are in a single map/object with many entries, one
 per submodule.
-There is only one submods map in a token.
+There is only one submods map/object in a token.
 It is
 identified by its specific label.
 It is a peer to other claims, but it
 is not called a claim because it is a container for a claims set rather
 than an individual claim.
 This submods part of a token allows what
 might be called recursion.
 It allows claims sets inside of claims sets
 inside of claims sets...

 ### Submodule Types

 The following sections define the three major types of submodules:

-* A submodule claims-set
+* A submodule Claims-Set
 * A nested token, which can be any valid EAT token, CBOR or JSON
-* The digest of a detached claims-set
+* The digest of a detached Claims-Set

+These are distinguished primarily by their data type which may be map/object, string or array.

-#### Submodule claims-set
+#### Submodule Claims-Set

-This is simply a subordinate claims-set containing claims about the submodule.
+This is simply a subordinate Claims-Set containing claims about the submodule.

 The submodule claims-set is produced by the same Attester as the surrounding token.
 It is secured using the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).